3 Tips for the Selective School Test and OC Test

 Tip #2 Give the appropriate attention to each Section

-In 2023, while the sections of the Selective School Test are not weighted equally, it’s still a good idea to prepare for them appropriately.
 The sections on Reading, Mathematical Reasoning and Thinking Skills are all multiple choice and are marked by a computer.
-The last section on Writing requires an open ended response.
+The last section on Writing requires an open-ended response.

 Top tips for Each Section